PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Script.md

 but also provide script to dynamically populate your XML document with contents and calculations based on current variable values.
 In element values, you can also embed script between the special `<[` and `]>` operators, or the corresponding `<(` and `)>` operators.
 Element names and attribute names are always interpreted literally.
-If you need to create dynamic XML, you can build a string, and use the `Xml()` function to convert it to an XML document.
+If you need to create dynamic XML, you can also build a string, and use the `Xml()` function to convert it to an XML document.

 #### XML Document